visualcshape/Fish_Robot_P/README.md

 #FishRobot Control Example Program

 ###Requirements
-These code can only be run on Windows System since it use the serial port library that bound to Windows.
+These code can only be run on Windows System since it uses the serial port library which bounds to Windows.

 -----
 ###Compilation